Introduction

 This kind of practice is unethical and can catch you off guard, especially when you have to sell your car to a scrapyard.
 To avoid such financial surprises, it is necessary to understand how the online car valuation process works and what you should be careful about.

-Why Online Car Valuations Are Misleading
+Why Some Online Car Valuations Can Be Misleading

 Online car valuation tools are intended to give you fast information on what the value of your vehicle is on the open market.
 That said, not all online quotes are as straightforward as they would lead you to believe.